Global strong solutions and large time behavior to the compressible co-rotation FENE dumbbell model of polymeric flows near equilibrium: Optimal decay rate

 It follows from \eqref{ineq6}-\eqref{ineq9} that

 Define $M(t)=\sup_{0\leq s'\leq t} (1+s')^{\frac d 4} \|U(s')\|_{H^{s-1-\delta}}$.
 According to \eqref{ineq5} and \eqref{ineq10}, if $d\geq 3$, then we have

-Finally, we get $M(t)\leq C$, which means that we obtain the $L^2$ decay rate \eqref{decay} of $\rho$ and $u$.
-We thus complete the proof the Theorem \ref{th2}. $\Box$
+Finally, we get $M(t)\leq C$, which means that we obtain optimal decay rate \eqref{decay} of $\rho$ and $u$.
+We thus complete the proof the Theorem \ref{th2}. $\Box$ \begin{rema} In Theorem \ref{th2}, we only obtain optimal decay rate with $d\geq3$.
+The decay rate for $d=2$ is an interesting problem.
+Global existence of the strong solutions for the FENE dumbbell model with large data is a challenging problem.
+However, the technique in this paper fails to deal with the problems.
+We are going to study about these problems in the future. \end{rema}

-\textbf{Acknowledgments} This work was partially supported by the National Natural Science Foundation of China (No.11671407 and No.11701586), the Macao Science and Technology Development Fund (No. 098/2013/A3), and Guangdong Province of China Special Support Program (No. 8-2015), and the key project of the Natural Science Foundation of Guangdong province (No. 2016A030311004).
+\textbf{Acknowledgments} This work was partially supported by the National Natural Science Foundation of China (No.12171493 and No.11671407), the Macao Science and Technology Development Fund (No. 0091/2018/A3), Guangdong Province of China Special Support Program (No. 8-2015), the key project of the Natural Science Foundation of Guangdong province (No. 2016A030311004), and National Key R$\&$D Program of China (No. 2021YFA1002100).

+\textbf{Data Availability.} The data that support the findings of this study are available on citation.
+The data that support the findings of this study are also available from the corresponding author upon reasonable request.

 \phantomsection